Bogay/tranquil-pds/README.md

 # Tranquil PDS

-A production-grade Personal Data Server (PDS) for the AT Protocol.
-Drop-in replacement for Bluesky's reference PDS, written in rust with postgres and s3-compatible blob storage.
+A Personal Data Server for the AT Protocol.

-## Features

-- Full AT Protocol support (`com.atproto.*` endpoints)
-- OAuth 2.1 provider (PKCE, DPoP, PAR)
-- WebSocket firehose (`subscribeRepos`)
-- Multi-channel notifications (email, discord, telegram, signal)
-- Built-in web UI for account management
-- Per-IP rate limiting
+Bluesky runs on a federated protocol called AT Protocol.
+Your account lives on a PDS, a server that stores your posts, profile, follows, and cryptographic keys.
+Bluesky hosts one for you at bsky.social, but you can run your own.
+Self-hosting means you control your data; you're not dependent on any company's servers, and your account + data is actually yours.

+This particular PDS thrives under harsh conditions.
+It is a dandelion growing through the cracks in the sidewalk concrete.

+It has full compatibility with Bluesky's reference PDS: same endpoints, same behavior, same client compatibility.
+Everything works: repo operations, blob storage, firehose, OAuth, handle resolution, account migration, the lot.

+Another excellent PDS is [Cocoon](https://github.com/haileyok/cocoon), written in go.

+## What's different about Tranquil PDS

+This software isn't an afterthought by a company with limited resources.

+It is a superset of the reference PDS, including: multi-channel communication (email, discord, telegram, signal) for verification and alerts.
+Built-in web UI for account management, OAuth consent, repo browsing, and admin.
+Granular OAuth scopes with UI support such that users choose exactly what apps can access.

+The PDS itself is a single small binary with no node/npm runtime.
+It does require postgres, valkey, and s3-compatible storage, which makes setup heavier than the reference PDS's sqlite.
+The tradeoff is that these are battle-tested pieces of infra that we already know how to scale, back up, and monitor.

 ## Quick Start